noahehall/theBookOfNoah/0current/hashicorp/nomad.md

 - first class docker workflow on nomad
 - downloads containers, mapping ports, starting, watching and clean up
 - requires a remote registry unless you use artifact + load
+- container name is not configurable: is set to taskname-locId to enable scheduling more than 1 task port host
 - customize the docker user via task.user
   - su-exec requires task.user to be set to `root` then you can drop privs at runtime
 - config attrs